tdauth/submarine-warfare/README.md

 # Submarine Warfare

-Warcraft III Reforged funmap in which you control your submarine and have to destroy the other submarines.
+Warcraft III: Reforged funmap in which you control your submarine and have to destroy the other submarines.

 ## Play the Map